Arksine/moonraker/docs/configuration.md

 #   Jinja2 Templates, see the [secrets] section for details.
 #   The default is empty, which will change the lookup query depending on
 #   is_active_directory.
+membership_attribute: memberOf
+#   The name of the attribute that contains a list of groups the user is
+#   a member of.
+Can be "memberOf" or "isMemberOf".
+Default is "memberOf".
+check_dn_case: True
+#   Determines whether or not DN comparisons performed by Moonraker are
+#   case sensitive.
+Currently this applies to the 'group_dn' when it is
+#   configured.
+Default is True.
+#   Note:  This option does NOT apply to LDAP search operations.
+The LDAP
+#   spec states that DN comparisons should not be case sensitive, however it
+#   is possible for server and/or administrator to override this behavior.
 ```

 ### `[octoprint_compat]`